matejnavara/travel-tech-think-blog/content/posts/2023-03-27_Sailing-Raja-Ampat/index.md

 Plans can vary for different lengths, budgets and preferences.

-- **Landbased**, staying at one homestay and getting boats to/from different islands each day.
+- **Land-based**, staying at one homestay and getting boats to/from different islands each day.
 This does limit how much you can see since the boats can only go so far on a day trip.
 The return journeys will also drive up the fuel costs, the biggest factor for cost.

 - **Island safari**, staying in multiple places across different islands as you sail around the park.
 This is definitely a nice middle-ground that still allows you to go further into Raja Ampat.
 However you have to stay on inhabited islands and will still be limited by the boat’s range from these.